ZenTauro/blog-posts/README.md

 [here](https://github.com/ZenTauro/web-blog)

 # License
-All the blog posts are under the `CC by-sa 4.0` license, a copy of the license is included for convenience (it is not a substitute).
+All the blog posts are under the `CC-BY-SA-4.0` license, a copy of the license is included for convenience (it is not a substitute).
 The work is governed by the license found in this [link](https://creativecommons.org/licenses/by-sa/4.0/)